Jeanne Brink

-Jeanne Brink (born 1944) is an American artist who specializes in traditional basket making, and the cultural and linguistic preservation of the Abenaki people.
-She is a member of the Abenaki Nation of Missisquoi.
+Jeanne Brink (1944-2025) was an American artist who specialized in traditional basket making, and the cultural and linguistic preservation of the Abenaki people.
+She was a member of the Abenaki Nation of Missisquoi.

 Biography

-Jeanne Brink was born in Montpelier, Vermont in 1944.
-She is a member of the Obomsawin family of Thompson's Point, Vermont.
-Her great-grandfather was originally from the Odanak Reservation in Quebec, and moved to Vermont in the early 20th century.
+Jeanne Brink was born in Montpelier, Vermont on November 12, 1944.
+Jeanne passed away on August 5, 2025 at Madisonville, Tennessee at the age of 80.
+Her accomplishments were memorialized in a story published by Vermont Public Radio at the time of her death.
+She was a member of the Obomsawin family of Thompson's Point, Vermont; her great-grandfather Simon Obomsawin was originally from the Odanak Reservation in Quebec, and moved to Vermont in the early 20th century.

 Her grandmother Elvine Obomsawin and great-aunts were basketmakers and spoke Western Abenaki, but Brink's mother and aunts moved away from the traditions in order to be more accultured into Anglo society.
-Obomsawin was born in 1886 in Odanak.
+Marie Elvine Obomsawin was born 1886 in Odanak.
 Brink's mother, Nettie Royce, was born in 1925 in Florida before the family returned to Vermont.

 Brink attended Vermont College of Norwich University and earned an MA in Native American Studies, a BA in liberal studies, and AS in executive administrative assistance.
+From her obituary: In 2018, the Trustees of Middlebury College recognized her contributions to the Abenaki arts and folklife by awarding her an honorary Doctorate of Arts degree.